supplies needed: · 4 cups flour · 1…

 Start by learning the difference.
 Your credit score is a number that lenders use to determine how likely you are to pay back a loan.
 Your credit reports are a summary of your personal credit history.
 Did you know you’re entitled to one free report from each of the three reporting agencies per year?
 This is a good place to start your financial health journey.

-do you have savings account?
+do you have a savings account?

 yes